Rangers Sabbatical, part 1 - Prologue

 For more in this series, please visit the series index.

-Welcome to the first part of a series of posts which I wrote during and after my Rangers sabbatical.
-In future posts I will talk about the trip in detail, but this post will just cover the history of the trip and what all these odd terms I may use mean.
+Welcome to the first part of a series of posts I wrote during and after my Rangers sabbatical.
+In future posts, I will talk about the trip in detail, but this post will cover the history of the trip and explain what all these odd terms I may use mean.

 The Rangers

-The Rangers are group of individuals which is made up of internal Microsoft staff, mostly from MCS (Microsoft Consulting Services); MVP’s (external people awarded the Microsoft Most Valuable Professional award) and key community leads.
+The Rangers are a group of individuals made up of internal Microsoft staff—mostly from MCS (Microsoft Consulting Services)—MVPs (external people awarded the Microsoft Most Valuable Professional award), and key community leads.

-The Rangers are linked to a specific Microsoft product, in my case it is VSTS (Visual Studio Team System), and not all products have a Rangers team.
+The Rangers are linked to a specific Microsoft product; in my case, it was VSTS (Visual Studio Team System).
+Not all products have a Rangers team.

-This is different from the MVP program, where you are awarded a MVP for work you have done because you become a Ranger for the work you will do and there are specific goals, projects and guidelines for the work.
+This is different from the MVP program, where you are awarded MVP status for work you have done, whereas Rangers focus on work you will do—with specific goals, projects, and guidelines.

-A more in depth view of the Rangers team and the structure can be found at in the post on VSTS Rangers Positioning Rangers and Projects.
+A deeper look at the Rangers team and its structure can be found in the post VSTS Rangers Positioning: Rangers and Projects.

 Normal Process

-The normal process for all Rangers work, even those who work for Microsoft, is that this is an extra effort team.
-Meaning that you have your day-to-day job and this is done in evenings, weekends or on bus rides.
-This really becomes a labour of love for the product.
+The normal process for all Rangers work—even for those employed by Microsoft—is that this is an extra effort team.
+Meaning, it’s done in evenings, weekends, or on bus rides alongside your day job.
+It’s truly a labour of love for the product.

 Me working on a bus during the sabbatical.
 Picture from Willy-Peter Schaub